filecoin-project/venus/README.md

 ### Run Multiple Nodes with IPTB

-The [localfilecoin IPTB plugin](https://github.com/filecoin-project/go-filecoin/tree/master/tools/iptb-plugins) provides an automation layer that makes it easy to run multiple filecoin nodes.
+The [`localfilecoin` IPTB plugin](https://github.com/filecoin-project/go-filecoin/tree/master/tools/iptb-plugins) provides an automation layer that makes it easy to run multiple filecoin nodes.
 For example, it enables you to easily start up 10 mining nodes locally on your machine.

 ### Sample Commands

+To see a full list of commands, run `go-filecoin --help`.

 ```sh
 USAGE